keklarup/PMF/README.md

 # PMF TMS Scraping and Analysis
 iPython notebooks for collecting and analyzing data on the Presidential Management Fellows program

+Note: This is an ongoing project and all graphs, tables, and conclusions are subject to change.
+For example, I just discovered some postings are being updated with different pay grades and/or ending dates.
+My current method of combining all snap shots only uses the information from the earliest recording of a particular job.
+I need to modify that to use the most recent snap shot from the TMS.
+This will affect some information in the csv file and in some graphs.

 Notebook 'PMF_TMS_Scrape_and_Study_Github.ipynb' may be used (by those with access) to scrape the Talent Management System of job postings and do some analysis of the results.
 Scraping results in a snapshot of the TMS's current available postings.

 Notebook 'Combined_Analysis_GitHub.ipynb' does analysis on a composite of several different snapshots.
 Most postings to the TMS up to 03/11/1988 are in this composite.